 Sloppy and depressing, only watch if you enjoy seeing people using butter as lubricant (which hopefully you don't.
 So basically don't watch it.)

 Knocked Up (Judd Apatow, 2007)

-Highly disatisfying and uninteresting "comedy" about how fat bum Seth Rogen gets Katherine Heigl's high-flying career girl pregnant after being too lazy to bung on a condom, and the ensuing bonding/whining/supposedly hilarity that arises from her being pregnant.
+Highly dissatisfying and uninteresting "comedy" about how schlubby bum Seth Rogen gets Katherine Heigl's high-flying career girl pregnant after being too lazy to bag up, and the ensuing bonding/whining/supposedly hilarity that arises from her being pregnant.